Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 So, if you’re sitting there wondering whether to jump into this kind of project — I’d say do it!
 Don’t be like me, though, and waste time fretting over dimensions and perfection.
 Grab some wood, some tools, maybe a friend to laugh at the inevitable mishaps, and just dive in.
 If it doesn’t turn out the way you imagined, well, that’s part of the journey.
 You learn more from a screw-up than from whatever comes easily, right?

-So, next time you’re sipping a cup of coffee and daydreaming, don’t let doubt stop you.
+So, next time you’re sipping a cup of coffee and daydreaming, don’t let stop you.
 Sometimes, that pile of cedar wood can turn into something really special, even if it takes a little sweat and a whole lot of trial and error.
 Just go for it!